Last Updated on by

-The rear I/O panel includes 4 USB 3.1 Gen 1 ports, 2 USB 2.0 ports,an audio unit based on Realtek 887 codec, Realtek Gigabit Internet Jack, and a 1x1 802.11ac WiFi setup capped at 433 Mbps (hence got the word AC in their name).
-Oddly enough, there's no S/PDIF out port but that's definitely not a deal breaker.
+The rear I/O panel includes 4 USB 3.1 Gen 1 ports, 2 USB 2.0 ports, an audio unit based on Realtek 887 codec, Realtek Gigabit Internet Jack, and a 1×1 802.11ac WiFi setup capped at 433 Mbps (hence got the word AC in their name).
+There’s no S/PDIF outpot but it’s definitely not a deal breaker.

-For expansion, there's 1 PCIe x16 reinforced slots which'll help you in connecting bigger graphics cards with that board.
+For expansion, there’s 1 PCIe x16 reinforced slot which’ll help you in connecting a graphics card with this board.
 Other than this, there are two DIMM slots that can handle a combined memory of 32 GB, and 4 SATA 6 Gb/s ports.

 In terms of performance, we’re pretty satisfied with MSI B450I.
 Though not made for serious overclocking, we were able to crank up our Ryzen 7 2700x to a slight degree despite this board having a relatively poor 4+2 phase design.

 There are a few potential downsides in this board.
 For starters, there’s only one PCIe x16 slot and one M.2 slot.
 On top of that, there’s no thermal heatsink for the latter.
 But still, the pros here easily outweigh the cons.